MythFinance/docs.myth.finance/dualstake/src/overview.md

 Read more about [how it works](./how-it-works.html) or navigate to a specific section using the menu.

-dualSTAKE works best when further incentivezed through [dualSTAKE farms]()
+dualSTAKE works best when further incentivized through [dualSTAKE farms](./farming.html)

 ---